Children of Israel Cemetery

 Children of Israel Cemetery is a Jewish cemetery in the Transcona suburb of Winnipeg, Manitoba, Canada.
-The first Jewish burial ground established in Western Canada, it operated from 1883 to 1933.
+It operated from 1883 to 1933.
 The cemetery reached a total of 113 graves before it was closed due to frequent flooding.
 After decades of vandalism and the toppling of headstones due to the elements, Shaarey Zedek Synagogue of Winnipeg negotiated the legal transfer of the burial ground to their management in 1957.
 The cemetery was then enclosed by a high chain-link fence, and the headstones were laid flat to the ground and embedded in concrete to prevent further damage.
 The synagogue allows access to the cemetery to those who wish to visit the graves of their family members.

 History

 Founded in 1883, Children of Israel Cemetery was the first Jewish burial ground in Western Canada.
 A year before, a group of about 260 Austrian Galician Jewish refugees had emigrated to Winnipeg, joining the 100 Jewish residents who had settled in the city between 1878 and 1880.
 Due to the sudden influx of a group more than twice their size, the local community was unable to meet the newcomers' needs for food and support, and the refugees were housed in immigration sheds by the government.
-While about 150 of the men were able to find employment laying track on the Canadian Pacific Railroad, they lost their jobs in the 1882 recession.
+While about 150 of the men were able to find employment laying track on the Canadian Pacific Railway, they lost their jobs in the 1882 recession.
 Over the winter, five of their infants died of malnutrition and exposure.
 They were buried on a plot of land on Thomas Street provided by Winnipeg Jewish community member David Ripstein.
 The refugees were dissatisfied with the location of the burial ground, however, and with the help of Ripstein and Simon Lechtzier, a fund-raising campaign was launched in the Winnipeg Jewish community which raised $300 for the purchase of a tract in Transcona for a permanent cemetery.

 At the time, Transcona was outside the city limits, so it was seen as an ideal location to "allow for the living to be separated from the dead".
 In June 1883, the remains of the five infants were transferred to the newly dedicated cemetery, which continued to be used for burials over the next five decades.

 The last burial in the cemetery took place on June 20, 1933.
 The cemetery was closed due to frequent flooding, after which Shaarey Zedek Cemetery, located in the North End, became the main Jewish burial ground in the city.